nWidart/laravel-modules/README.md

 #### Autoloading

 By default controllers, entities or repositories not loaded automatically.
-You can autoload all that stuff using `psr-4`.
+You can autoload your modules using `psr-4`.
 For example :

 ```json
 {